OceanOutcomes/ocean-outcomes/what-we-do/tuna/taiwan-tuna-longline-association-pacific-ocean-fip/index.md

 ---

-<a href="https://fisheryprogress.org/fip-profile/pacific-ocean-tuna-longline-ttla-0 target=">**This FIP is tracked publically in its entirety on FisheryProgress.org, see the Taiwan Tuna Longline Association Pacific Ocean FIP profile here.**</a>
+<a href="(https://fisheryprogress.org/fip-profile/pacific-ocean-tuna-longline-ttla-0)">**This FIP is tracked publically in its entirety on FisheryProgress.org, see the Taiwan Tuna Longline Association Pacific Ocean FIP profile here.**</a>